- This event has passed.

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
 If you view the recording and would like a CE certificate, join the Differentiating Instruction with Educational Technology community and go to the edWebinar Archives folder to take the CE quiz.

 For decades, educators have known that quality instruction requires a careful matching of materials and students.
 However, selecting appropriate reading material for students can be difficult.
 What makes a text “hard?”
 What’s the best way to measure students’ reading abilities?
 How do we ensure our students are gaining the skills needed to read increasingly complex texts?

-Join Dr. Nancy Frey, Professor of Educational Leadership at San Diego State University, for a research-driven webinar focused on the quantitative and qualitative factors of text complexity as well as the ways in which readers can be matched with texts and tasks.
-In this interactive session, Dr. Frey will examine how close reading of complex texts can build students’ reading comprehension strategies and allow them to develop the skills necessary to read like a detective.
+Dr. Nancy Frey, Professor of Educational Leadership at San Diego State University, presents a research-driven webinar focused on the quantitative and qualitative factors of text complexity as well as the ways in which readers can be matched with texts and tasks.
+In this interactive session, Dr. Frey examines how close reading of complex texts can build students’ reading comprehension strategies and allow them to develop the skills necessary to read like a detective.

 - Become familiar with quantitative and qualitative tools for analyzing texts

 - Consider reader and task demands and how they influence teaching

 - Utilize these qualitative measures to plan instruction

 - Explore close-reading strategies that can help students read more complex texts

 The ability to read complex texts is an essential element of college and career readiness.
 Matching students and texts, and then scaffolding students towards more complex texts, can help build the skills needed for success after graduation.
 All PreK-12+ educators, librarians, and administrators interested in ensuring all students can achieve today’s rigorous college and career readiness expectations are invited to watch this recorded session.